-'''

 gsBoundCP(x, theta = "thetahat", r = 18)

-'''

-x An object of type gsDesign or gsProbability

-theta if "thetahat" and class(x)!="gsDesign", conditional power computations for each boundary value are computed using estimated treatment effect assuming a test statistic at that boundary (zi/sqrt(x\$n.I[i])) at analysis i, interim test statistic zi and interim sample size/statistical information of x\$n.I[i]).
-Otherwise, conditional power is computed assuming the input scalar value theta.

-r Integer value controlling grid for numerical integration as in Jennison and Turnbull (2000); default is 18, range is 1 to 80.
-Larger values provide larger number of grid points and greater accuracy.
-Normally r will not be changed by the user.
+х An object of type gsDesign or gsProbability theta if "thetahat" and class(x)!="gsDesign", conditional power computations for each boundary value are computed using estimated treatment effect assuming a test statistic at that boundary (zi/sqrt(x\$n.I[i]) at analysis i, interim test statistic zi and interim sample size/statistical information of x\$n.I[i]).
+Other- wise, conditional power is computed assuming the input scalar value theta. r Integer value (>= 1 and <= 80) controlling the number of numerical integra- tion grid points.
+Default is 18, as recommended by Jennison and Turnbull (2000).
+Grid points are spread out in the tails for accurate probability calcu- lations.
+Larger values provide more grid points and greater accuracy but slow down computation.
+Jennison and Turnbull (p.
+350) note an accuracy of $10^{-6}$ with r = 16.
+This parameter is normally not changed by users.